 Witnesses will be presented one at a time.
 A Witness can only be present at a hearing during his/her own testimony.

 The University recognizes it cannot compel any student to present him/herself as a Witness against his/her will.
-However, all students are encouraged to comply with the Judicial Review Process.
-Witnesses will be informed that giving false information may result in judicial action.
+However, all students are encouraged to comply with the Student Conduct Process.
+Witnesses will be informed that giving false information may result in conduct action.